xgbuils/iterum/doc/customized_builds.md

 })
 ```

-See [index.js project file](https://github.com/xgbuils/iterum/blob/master/src/index.js) to know how to create your customized Iterum class.
+See [index.js project file](https://github.com/xgbuils/iterum/blob/master/src/index.js) to know how to create a customized `Iterum` class.